 Though the rate of inflation has steadily fallen, the battle is not yet won.
-As of the 2023 December quarter, the annualised rate of inflation was 4.1 per cent.
-While inflation continues to fall, it remains above the Reserve Bank of Australia's target range of 2 to 3 per cent.
+As of the 2023 September quarter, the annualised rate of inflation remained at 5.4 per cent.
+Monthly data for November 2023 revealed that inflation is continuing to fall but remains above the Reserve Bank of Australia's target range of 2 to 3 per cent.